 Where do you stand on the work/life balance?

-But I have learnt now that I’m the ripe old age of 30 to just let go a bit, to make sure my husband feels a priority, make sure my friends feel that they are a priority and so forth.
+But I have learnt now that I’m the ripe old age of 30 to just let go a bit, to make sure my friends feel that they are a priority and so forth.

-I had a client, her name’s Kara, who just said to me that you know, it’s your business, you need to run it your way.
+A client I had, her name’s Kara, said to me that you know, it’s your business, you need to run it your way.
 And she said for her, she’ll block out a whole Monday for example and not work that day, so I’ve started to kind of do that to get that work/life balance, because I have crashed before and it’s not a great feeling.

 Yeah, burnout is massive.
 For me, it can be crippling sometimes.